HorizontalPodAutoscaler (HPA) support¶

 Why HPA is opt-in:

-Installing custom metrics for HPA requires manual post-install steps, as Prometheus-operator and -adapter are missing support needed to automate that
+Installing custom metrics for HPA requires manual post-install steps, as both Prometheus operator and adapter are missing support needed to automate that

 Top level chart name needs to conform to Prometheus metric naming conventions, as it is also used as a metric name prefix (with dashes converted to underscores)